-The SAS recently completed an update of the 2004 stock assessment report to the TC.
+In 2008, the SAS completed an update of the 2004 stock assessment report to the TC.
 It included an updated the meta-analysis of trends in fishery-independent surveys, Davis et al.'s 2006 surplus production model, and a comparison of size distributions of adult females from 1980s to 2003 - 2005.
+Trends were analyzed but no advice was given.